arturscheiner/dgb-gitsync/README.md

 	E.g. -> dgb-gs -h
 ```

-### Obs: This options just work when running ./dgb-gs inside the repo cloned folder.
+### Obs: This option just work, when running ./dgb-gs inside the repo cloned folder.

 ```
 about this script